The 3rd ISETS-ESCAP & 4th ISETS Global Competition of Youth Voice on Energy Transition

 - Membership: All participants must register as ISETS associate members and join the Youth Group on the ISETS website.

 - Submission Portal: Entries must be submitted via the ISETS website.
-The submission portal opens on March 1, 2026 (Tentative).
+The submission portal opens on March 1, 2026.

 - Divisions: To ensure balanced regional representation, participating teams will be grouped into divisions based on the UN regionalization scheme.